 Some companies see higher costs than they expected.
 Some find they're not getting the uptime they expected from the cloud vendor.
 Still others hit complexities that slow down their systems.

-Malik said his cloud migration misstep gave him deeper insights into migration best practices.
+Know what should go, and what should stay.
+Malik said that his cloud migration misstep gave him deeper insights into migration best practices.
 It drove home one point in particular, he said: "Not every application belongs in the cloud."

-"The application wasn't a multi-tenant application, it wasn't an elastic application, and it did not use a virtualized environment very well," he said, adding that the app relied on data that resided within the data center -- a factor that contributed to the app's poor performance in the cloud.
+"The application wasn't a multi-tenant application, it wasn't an elastic application, and it did not use a virtualized environment very well," he said.
+Also, the app relied on data that resided within the data center, a factor that contributed to the app's poor performance in the cloud.

 Application evaluation is crucial

-James Fairweather, chief innovation officer at Pitney Bowes, a global technology company in Stamford, Conn., offering customer information management, location intelligence, customer engagement, shipping and mailing, and global e-commerce products, said the company embarked on a transformation initiative about five years ago.
-Part of that involved moving workloads and individual capabilities and services into the cloud.
+James Fairweather, chief innovation officer at Pitney Bowes, a global technology company offering customer information management, location intelligence, customer engagement, shipping and mailing, and global ecommerce products, said the company embarked on a transformation initiative about five years ago.
+Part of that involved moving workloads as well as individual capabilities and services into the cloud.

 The company also invested in new technologies, such as automation tools and API management from Apigee, to ensure successful cloud migrations.